-sysML1.4:: (3) block view specification wexposes SysML1.4:: (3) ProxyPort SysML1.4:: (3) FullPort wexposes WyStereo (3) "metaclass Class Completing the Example With reference to the earlier rows in the table, on the MyView Class diagram (the child of the MyProfile diagram): 1.
+sysML1.4:: () block view specification MyView sysML1.4:: () ProxyPort SysML1.4:: () FullPort exposes MyStereo () Completing the Example With reference to the earlier rows in the table, on the MyView Class diagram (the child of the MyProfile diagram): 1.
 Create the View Specification element MyView.
 Create the Stereotype element SysML1.4::Block Definition and set it to Abstract.
 3. Connect the View Specification to the SysML1.4::Block Definition with an Extension connector.
 4. Create a Metaclass element called Generalization.
 5. Create a Stereotype element called SysML1.4::Block and set it to Abstract.
 Create a Stereotype element called MyStereo and a Metaclass element called UML Class and connect the Stereotype to the Metaclass with an Extension connector.
 Connect the View Specification element to the Generalization element, the SysML1.4::Block element and the MyStereo element, each with an Exposes connector.
 This illustration represents the diagram that you have created: